HarshaBeth/HarshaBeth/README.md

   Vehicles on authorized roads can be stopped or promoted using this CNN model.
 It accurately analyses the features of the vehicles and determines the type.

 - [CNN Model: Cats/Dogs Discriminator](https://github.com/HarshaBeth/Cats-VS-Dogs) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Python · Tensorflow · Matplotlib · Numpy · Pandas_   <br>
+  Has the ability to differentiate between cats and dogs based on its analysis of the image features.

 - [ML: Classification - AI powered assistant](https://github.com/HarshaBeth/Machine-Learning-Classification) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Python · Scikit-learn · Matplotlib · Pandas_  <br>
   With the help of the Machine Learning model, it can predict the number of rooms attainable based on the users' preferences and constraints.

 - [ML: Regression - Price Prediciton](https://github.com/HarshaBeth/Machine-Learning-Price-Prediction) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Python · Scikit-learn · Matplotlib · Numpy · Pandas_  <br>
   A Machine Learning model tasked to determine the price of real estate properties based on location, size, average prices, and more.
-The ML model has the potential to assist individuals and collectives in
+The ML model has the potential to assist individuals and collectives in financial decisions.
-  financial decisions.